berchev/packer-ec2-bionic64-docker/README.md

 export AWS_ACCESS_KEY_ID=XXXXXXXX
 export AWS_SECRET_ACCESS_KEY=XXXXXXXXXXXXXXXXXXXX
 ```
 - important note!!!
-Assests folder is not uploaded due to security reasins.
+Assests folder is not uploaded due to security reasons.
 This directory cantain sensitive information.
 Before use of this project you need to do the following:
   - create diretory called `assets` into you root directory of the repo
   - place inside your Valid SSL sertificate (fullchain and private key)
   - bootstrap installer